laurent-constance-cyber/cybersecurity-portfolio/network-security/vpn-site-to-site-tunnel.md

 ---

-## Step 2 — Configure Default Routing
+## Step 2 — Configure Static Routing

-Routing entries were added to allow traffic to reach remote networks.

-Example configuration:

-ip route 192.168.2.0 255.255.255.0 172.16.1.2

-This route directs traffic destined for the 192.168.2.0 network through the gateway.

-## Routing Configuration

-After configuring the routers, static routing was configured to allow communication between the two internal networks.
+After configuring the router interfaces, static routes were added to allow communication between the two internal networks.

-Static routes were added on Router R1 and Router R3 so that traffic destined for the remote network could be forwarded correctly.
+Static routes were configured on Router R1 and Router R3 so that traffic destined for the remote network could be forwarded through the intermediate router.

-### Default Routing on Router R1
+### Static Route on Router R1

 Router R1 was configured with a route directing traffic for the 192.168.2.0 network toward the intermediate router.